ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 Below is a detailed description of each script and how to use them effectively.

 This is a group project for the course Bioinformatics of RNA and non-coding world.
+The goal is to answe **Which coarse-grained representation has the highest correlation to current metrics?**

 Member of the team :
 [Stephaniefouteau](https://github.com/stephaniefouteau) -